garciart/custom-tensorflow-dataset/README.md

 ----------

+> ***DISCLAIMER** - This repository and its contents are not endorsed by, sponsored by, affiliated with, nor associated with the National Aeronautics and Space Administration (NASA).
+This repository is only a demonstration of some of the concepts that I explored while I was an intern at NASA.*

 ## [](https://github.com/garciart/AcronymsForTina#overview)Overview

 During our internships at NASA's Langley Research Center, one of our mentors, Tina, asked us to help her out on a project: an acronym disambiguation system.
 She's right about the need; acronyms are a pain in the a** when you are trying to learn about something really dense in a hurry (yay, grad school!).
 Plus, when I was in the military, I remember the "glazed-eye look" that would appear on my friends and family's faces when I broke into an acronym-filled story.
 I'm worse; you break out the acronyms with me, and I fall asleep!